-Distinguished Professor of Arts and Sciences in Africana Studies
+Distinguished Professor of Arts and Sciences in Africana Studies, on leave 2021 - 2023

 English and Arabic

 Research interests include African and African Diaspora art history and visual cultures, focusing on contemporary art and modernism from comparative perspectives.
-Currently working on two major projects funded by the Sharjah Art Foundations, UAE entitled The Egyptian Surrealists and the Khartoum School: The Making of the Modern Art Movement in Sudan (1945-Present) which will result in several publications and traveling exhibitions.
+Currently working on two major projects funded by the Sharjah Art Foundation, UAE entitled The Egyptian Surrealists and The Khartoum School: The Making of the Modern Art Movement in Sudan (1945-Present) which have been realized as exhibitions and will further result in several publications.

 David Hammons, Maria Magdalena Campos-pons, Pamela Z.: Three Artists, Three Projects, Dakar Biennale: Diaspora, Memory, Place.
-Co-authored with Cheryl Finley.
+Co-edited with Cheryl Finley.
 (Prestel USA, 2008)

 "Strange Fruit: Lynching, Visuality, Empire."
 Nka: Journal of Contemporary African Art, 2006

 - Salah Hassan co-curates African modernist artist Kamala Ibrahim Ishag’s exhibition at the Serpentine, London

 - Hassan honored for elevating the study of global modern art

 - Art history professor receives grant for global seminars